ADVANTECH-Corp/node-red-contrib-susi/README.md

 |------------------------------------------------------|-----------|---------|------------------------------------------------------|
 | ADVANTECH  AIMB-582      | YES     |                                                      |

-All ADVANTECH platform that ported SUSI4 are should be working.
+All Advantech platform ported SUSI4 driver  should be able to support.

 ## History
 - 0.0.1 - April 2015 : Initial Release